Updated September 2022

 - when you make a booking with a caravan, you are allocated a space on one of the single deck carriages, which are double the height of the double deck carriages and manoeuvring into position is made easier by the much wider entrance to these carriages;

 - note that LPG-fuelled vehicles are not allowed on Le Shuttle, although the LPG you need for heating, refrigeration and cooking in your caravan may be carried in tanks – Please see the latest rules – and remember that any appliances which use the LPG must be turned off for the duration of the crossing;

 - during the crossing, you stay inside your vehicle – something that might make travelling with your pets that much easier (but make sure that the animal has a valid “pet passport” to travel);

 - in addition to Dover-Calais, there are sailings between Newhaven and Dieppe, Dover to Dunkirk, Portsmouth to Caen, Portsmouth and Poole to Cherbourg, Portsmouth to Le Havre, Plymouth to Roscoff, Portsmouth and Plymouth to Roscoff;

-- although some of these routes take considerable longer than those between, say Dover and Newhaven, you might want to book yourself a cabin and treat the sailing as a mini-cruise.
+- although some of these routes take considerably longer than those between, say Dover and Newhaven, you might want to book yourself a cabin and treat the sailing as a mini-cruise.

 Both Eurotunnel and ferry services therefore offer a wide range of travel options when it comes to transporting your caravan to France – and plenty of opportunities for making the Channel crossing all part of your foreign adventure.

 It is impossible to detail every region of France worthy of a visit with your caravan in tow – there are simply so many, and personal tastes and preferences are going to determine your eventual choice.